-My next picture book, MAGNOLIA MUDD AND THE SUPER JUMPTASTIC LAUNCHER DELUXE is coming Fall 2017 from Sterling.
+My next picture book, MAGNOLIA MUDD AND THE SUPER JUMPTASTIC LAUNCHER DELUXE is coming January 2, 2018 from Sterling.
 I adore working with editor Christina Pulles on this book.
 I cannot wait for you all to see the illustrations!
 Check Katey’s Books for news and updates about this exciting project!!

 I’m a member of the Society of Children’s Book Writers and Illustrators (AKA SCBWI.
 OMG!) and a participant of several critique groups that, if I’m totally honest, keep me from quitting the writing game on a fairly regular basis.